 High-intensity psychological treatments typically involve one-to-one therapy with a mental health professional and take place over multiple treatment sessions.
 Comprising multiple components that are typically adapted to an individual, high-intensity psychological techniques are complex and considerably more resource intensive than low-intensity psychological interventions; an overview of components of some high-intensity psychological therapies is presented in Table 6.

-The technique with potentially the widest application is CBT (Table 6), either on a one-to-one basis or delivered as part of a group session.
-CBT has been found to be clinically beneficial in treating anxiety symptoms associated with GAD,(63) panic disorder,(64) PTSD,(65) social anxiety disorder,(66) and OCD.(67) Other forms of psychological intervention have been found to offer more benefit in some disorders than in others.
-For example, applied relaxation (Table 6) is an alternative to CBT that has benefit in the treatment GAD(63) and panic disorder,(64) and trauma-focused CBT and eye movement desensitisation and reprocessing (Table 6) are used in the treatment of anxiety associated with PTSD.(48;65) Exposure and response prevention techniques are used in OCD,(67) panic disorder,(64) and social anxiety disorder.(66)
+CBT (Table 6) is widely employed in the treatment of anxiety and depression, either on a one-to-one basis or delivered as part of a group session.
+CBT has been found to be clinically beneficial in treating anxiety symptoms associated with GAD,(64) panic disorder,(65) PTSD,(66) social anxiety disorder,(67) and OCD.(68) Other forms of psychological intervention have been found to offer more benefit in some disorders than in others.
+For example, applied relaxation (Table 6) is an alternative to CBT that has benefit in the treatment GAD(64) and panic disorder,(65) and trauma-focused CBT and eye movement desensitisation and reprocessing (Table 6) are used in the treatment of anxiety associated with PTSD.(49;66) Exposure and response prevention techniques are used in OCD,(68) panic disorder,(65) and social anxiety disorder.(67)

 Despite evidence that psychological interventions can be effective, older adults generally have reduced access to such services compared with younger adults.
-In 2007, it was estimated that 51% of people with an anxiety disorder in England were not in contact with healthcare services and, of those who were in contact, 46% were not receiving pharmacological or psychological therapy.(44) Information focusing on older adults was not identified.
-A report from the Older People’s Psychological Therapies Working Group in Scotland identified that fewer than 10% of older people with depression are referred to specialist mental health services, compared with 50% of younger adults.(68) Moreover, the survey also identified that 80% of older people with depression were not receiving any treatment.
+In 2007, it was estimated that 51% of people with an anxiety disorder in England were not in contact with healthcare services and, of those who were in contact, 46% were not receiving pharmacological or psychological therapy.(45) Information focusing on older adults was not identified.
+A report from the Older People’s Psychological Therapies Working Group in Scotland identified that fewer than 10% of older people with depression are referred to specialist mental health services, compared with 50% of younger adults.(69) Moreover, the survey also identified that 80% of older people with depression were not receiving any treatment.
 A lack of available services was identified as the largest barrier to older adults receiving high-intensity psychological interventions.
 The effectiveness of psychological interventions in older adults with treatment-resistant anxiety is unknown.